Titusville sewage leak: Indian River Lagoon filled with wastewater

-BREVARD COUNTY, Fla. - A wastewater leak dumped 870,000 gallons of sewage into the Indian River Lagoon in less than three hours, the city of Titusville said.
+TITUSVILLE, Fla. - Water quality in the Indian River Lagoon has been restored after a wastewater leak dumped 870,000 gallons of sewage into the lagoon on Monday in less than three hours, the city of Titusville said.

+“Titusville’s residents and visitors can once again fully enjoy the Indian River Lagoon,” announced Sean Stauffer, Water Resources director.

+In accordance with the Florida Department of Environmental Protection’s directives, Titusville has been monitoring the lagoon’s water quality for the last three days at five different locations near the leak.

 The city released a statement Monday saying crews noticed a leak behind one of its lift stations on Indian River Avenue.